neevek/rstun/README.md

 * Simple TEST example

-The following commands run a server and a client that connects to the server in their simplest ways:
+The following commands run a server, then a client that connects to the server in their simplest ways:

 ```